Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 * To be visibly notified if i get the answer right or wrong.
 * To contact the games creator to suggest my own movie quote ideas.
 * To be shown my score during and after the game.
-* To know how many questionsare being asked and which question I am currently on.
+* To know how many questions are being asked and which question I am currently on.

 ## Strategy
 As previously stated this movie quote guessing game is designed to be a fun and interactive experience for all users.
-The target audiance is movie lovers and anyone interested in having a bit of fun.
+The target audiance are movie lovers and anyone interested in having a bit of fun.
 The quotes vary in genre so any user can find some recogniseable quotes from classic films and maybe a few quotes they wouldnt be familliar with.

 ## Scope